jyyulab/scMINER/tech-docs/docs/index.md

 The scMINER software is developed and maintained by the [Yu Laboratory @ St. Jude](https://www.stjude.org/directory/y/jiyang-yu.html) and is released under the Apache License (Version 2.0).
 Please consider citing [paper] if you find scMINER useful in your research.

-## scMINER's key functions
-scMINER analysis runs in three phases: preprocessing, MICA and MINIE.
+## Why use scMINER?
+scMINER includes the following key functions:

+* Build `SparseEset` object for efficiently storing large-scale single-cell RNAseq data.

-* `Preprocessing` phase contains steps to perform quality control and build eset object.
+* Integrated quality control and .

 * `MICA` stands for **M**utual **I**nformation-based **C**lustering **A**nalysis.
 MICA is a command line tool implemented in python for scalable clustering analysis and superior clustering purity.
 <img src="images/MICA_clusters_frontpage.png" alt="Logo" width="300" height="400"/>